briansunter/logseq-plugin-gpt3-openai/README.md

 Go to Settings > Turn on Developer Mode

-This will bring up the "Plugins" entry in three dots more menu list on the top right of the head bar.
+This will bring up the "Plugins" entry in three dots more menu list on the top right of the header bar.
 Go to Plugins page, and you will get a button with the `Load unpacked plugin label`.
 Select the root folder of this plugin repo.

 Make sure you add your [OpenAI Key](https://beta.openai.com/account/api-keys)